-Toothaches are common problems for children.
-When a child has a toothache, he or she should always see the dentist.
-Here are four cures for a toothache that you can try at home until you can get the child to the dentist.
+Here are four cures for a toothache that you can try at home until you can get your child to the dentist.

-Toothaches can be caused by a buildup of plaque, tooth decay, poor dental habits or injury, among other things.
+Toothaches can be caused by a buildup of plaque, tooth decay, poor dental habits, or injury, among other things.
 Toothaches should not be ignored since the underlying problem can cause infection or long-term damage.

-- Cold compress.
-Placing a cold compress or ice pack on the outside of your child's cheek can help numb the pain and relieve swelling if the toothache is caused by a trauma or injury rather than tooth decay or plaque.
+Cold Compress—Placing a cold compress or ice pack on the outside of your child's cheek can help numb the pain and relieve swelling if the toothache is caused by trauma or injury rather than tooth decay or plaque.

 Kool Smiles Can Help Cure Toothaches